jdieramon/jdieramon.github.io/pages/events.md

 ### 2019
+* JUN
+Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the **Open Access** journal Scientific Reports.
+**Invited Seminar** (Organized by PhD Students IdEP, UCO): "Museo del Prado, Lumière Brothers and Open Data in the Molecular Era".
+University of Cordoba.
+Jun 7, 2019.

 * MAY
 [International Conference on Legume Genetics and Genomics](http://iclgg2019.com/).
 May 13-17, 2019.
 Dijon, France.

-Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the **Open Access** journals : International Journal of Molecular Sciences, Frontiers in Plant Science .
+Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the journals :

-Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the journal Genome.
+   - International Journal of Molecular Sciences
+   - Frontiers in Plant Science
+   - Genome

 * APR
 Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the **Open Access** journals